Global stocks nearing record highs on trade hopes

 Among the main commodities, oil prices edged lower after reaching their highest since late September on the reassuring trade headlines.
 U.S. West Texas Intermediate crude CLc1 was down 0.21% at $58.29 per barrel.
 Global benchmark Brent crude LCOc1 lost 0.11% to $64.20 per barrel.

 Safe-haven gold changed hands at $1,458.33 per ounce on the spot market XAU=, down 0.2% on the day and heading for its worst month in almost three years after a 3.5% drop.
-[GOL/]

-Additional reporting by Andrew Galbraith in Shanghai; editing by David Clarke, Larry King
+Additional reporting by Andrew Galbraith in Shanghai; Editing by David Clarke, Larry King and Mark Heinrich